-Faculty, staff, and graduate students are encouraged to use Exchange for both email and electronic calendaring.
+Faculty, staff, and graduate students are encouraged to use Connect (Exchange) for both email and electronic calendaring.
 The Exchange server offers electronic mail, contacts and tasks as well as support for BlackBerry and web-based access.
-Exchange Calendar is the booking and scheduling system used at the University of Waterloo.
+Exchange calendar is the booking and scheduling system used at the University of Waterloo.

 Faculty, staff, and graduate students

-- To start receiving email on this account ensure that your WatIAM email forward field is set to email@example.com.
+To start receiving email at this account, ensure that your WatIAM email forward field is set to firstname.lastname@example.org.

 - Submit a Request Tracker (RT) ticket to firstname.lastname@example.org.
 Please note if the request is of an urgent nature (less than a day).